walidoxxx/Metadata-Hunter/README.md

-the tool was made by walid to be clear it's my first cood juste bring a simple a ideas to life thaks
+the tool was made by walidxxx to be clear it's my first cood juste bring a simple idea to life

+thanks